NINAnor/comvis/Stage3_Custom_Classifier/README.md

 ## Set up a LabelStudio project for labeling

-[LabelStudio] is an open source software for labelling all sort of data for training **machine learning algorithms**

-When the detections have been cropped out it is necessary to label them to train a custom classifier model.
+Please refer to the [instructions on how to set up a LabelStudio projects].

-Export the labelstudio file as a `.csv` file
+Note that to be able to train a custom classifier, the scripts assume that the exported labelstudio results are exported as a `.csv` file

 ## Train the custom classifier